regro/cf-scripts/README.md

     feedstock1:
       - feedstock2
       - feedstock3

+  # The `ordering` field is used to determine where to insert keys for `key_add` migrations
+  # or which keys to keep for version migrations where the versions are strings and so have no
+  # natural version ordering.
+Each changed pin can be mapped to a list
+  # that determines the ordering.
+The highest (e.g., item with highest list index)
+  # version is kept for version migrations.
+  oridering:
+    pin1:
+      - value1
+      - value2
+    pin2:
+      - value3
+      - value4

 # The names of any packages/pins you wish to migrate go here.
 Convert any
 # dashes to underscores.
 You can list more than one item here if things are